 Ephemeris Representations of Trajectories

 Another manner to represent a trajectory is to use a tabular format, with state vectors at pre-determined time intervals.
-This format (referred to as an ephemeris representation) allows for the use of interpolation techniques to interpret the position and velocity at times different from the tabular epochs.
+This format (referred to as an ephemeris representation) requires the use of interpolation techniques to interpret the position and velocity at times different from the tabular epochs.
 An ephemeris may be definitive, predictive, or both.

 ATTITUDE